 Behind all the magic created in Disney theme parks are countless engineers, artists, and designers who create the experience enjoyed by millions of Guests each year.
 Disney calls them Imagineers, a combination of imagination and engineer, bridging the gap between science and fantasy to create believable make-believe worlds.

 With few jobs ever available and thousands of interested applicants, the question is often asked, “How do I become a Disney Imagineer?”
 With the aid of former Walt Disney Imagineer and current Disney freelance artist Don Carson, we attempt to answer that question, at least a little bit.
 There is no easy answer, as no one specific formula will offer anyone the coveted title, but a few helpful tips can begin a trip down the path toward creating Disney magic.

 The interview begins roughly 30 minutes into the show.
 Just click here to listen or read on…

-Don Carson was employed at Walt Disney Imagineering (WDI) in Glendale, Calif. from 1989 to 1995.
-He worked as Show Designer for Splash Mountain at Walt Disney World and in the development of Toontown at Disneyland resort in California.
-During his time as an Imagineer, Carson produced more than 700 concept drawings and paintings, many of which have ended up in the WDI archives, to potentially see the light of day again in the future.
+Don Carson was employed at Walt Disney Imagineering (WDI) in Glendale, Calif., from 1989 to 1995.
+He worked as Show Designer for Splash Mountain at Walt Disney World and in Toontown at Disneyland Resort in California.
+During his time as an Imagineer, Carson produced more than 700 concept drawings and paintings, many of which have ended up in the WDI archives, to see the light of day again in the future potentially.

-Currently, Carson is a freelance artist, still contributing to Imagineering projects when asked, but also offering his artistic talents to other entertainment companies including Universal Studios.
+Currently, Carson is a freelance artist, still contributing to Imagineering projects when asked and offering his artistic talents to other entertainment companies, including Universal Studios.
 Carson’s online portfolio and blog offer a glimpse into the wide range of talent he possesses.
-Of course, with Carson not currently employed by Disney (or any one design group), his tips and opinions given below are not officially that of Disney or any other themed experience company, but completely his own, based on his personal experiences.
+Of course, with Carson not currently employed by Disney (or anyone design group), his tips and opinions are given below are not officially that of Disney or any other themed experience company, but completely his own, based on his personal experiences.